renantn/renantn.github.io/resume.md

 ## Summary
 ---
 Results-driven Software Engineer with over 5 years of experience excelling in the development of innovative technology solutions.
 Proven expertise includes telemetry projects, web dashboards, and embedded software.
 Adept in a diverse tech stack, demonstrating leadership as a tech lead for two years.
 Committed to leveraging technology for precision and productivity.
-Founder of TAIZO Informática, an ecommerce platform serving gaming and computer enthusiasts, and creator of Square IT, a dynamic company offering technology consulting and software development services.
 Open to new challenges and collaborations, with a passion for making a meaningful impact in both technology and entrepreneurship.

 ## Skills